-In recovery, you’ll hear a lot of talk about rock bottoms.
-You might hear someone say they stopped drinking because they finally hit rock bottom or you might hear people say when describing a person who just can’t seem to quit despite having numerous consequences “I guess he hasn’t hit his rock bottom yet.”
+In recovery, you’ll hear a lot of talk about “rock bottoms”.
+You might hear someone say they stopped drinking because they finally hit rock bottom or you might hear people say (when describing a person who just can’t seem to quit despite having numerous consequences), “I guess he hasn’t hit his rock bottom yet.”
 But what does hitting rock bottom actually mean?
-And do you definitely have to hit one to stop drinking?
+And do you definitely have to hit one to stop drinking or using?
 Well, let’s start with what it is: the dictionary defines rock bottom as the lowest level possible.
 This can mean different things to different people.

-I know other people who have had awful penalties from their drinking and still didn’t stop.
-I have a friend whose hard drinking brother lost several jobs, crashed several cars and once got so drunk while out with co-workers, he took off all his clothes in a bar and peed in the corner.
+I know other people who had awful penalties from their drinking but still didn’t stop.
+I have a friend whose hard-drinking brother lost several jobs, crashed several cars, and once got so drunk while out with co-workers, he took off all his clothes in a bar and peed in the corner.
 He went to work the next day like nothing happened.
-Not his bottom.
+That was not his bottom.

 In the old days, people only headed to AA when they’d literally been institutionalized or thrown in jail.
-AA, for many people, was a last resort.
+AA, for many people, was a last resort, and other kinds of treatment barely existed.
 But that was a hundred years ago.
 Now we know better; we know it doesn’t need to get that bad.
+We know that there are options for getting help.
 Your bottom can be whatever the hell you say it is.
 Your bottom can be whenever you decide you’ve had enough.